 Where to shop

-Supermercado Isla Colon (Isla Colon): The Main Street is not lacking in supermarkets, however Isla colon is the cheapest and certainly the cleanest.
+Supermercado Isla Colon (Isla Colon): The Main Street is not lacking in supermarkets, however, Isla colon is the cheapest and certainly the cleanest.

 Super Gourmet (Isla Colon): If you’re traveling for a while, you probably won’t shop here every day, but it’s air-conditioned and you’ll feel that extra pinch of luxury.
 They have the best sandwiches too, prepared before your eyes much like Subway but healthier, heartier and certainly larger.

 Red Frog Beach (Isla Bastimentos): The most famous beach on Isla Bastimentos got its name from the red poison dart frogs that can be heard croaking thunderously throughout the day.
-You won’t have many neighbours here as it’s a little on the quieter side, but you can always pop into Palmar Beach Eco Lodge, which is directly on the beach for a snack and on to play on the swings when you’re once again ready for human contact.
+You won’t have many neighbors here as it’s a little on the quieter side, but you can always pop into Palmar Beach Eco Lodge, which is directly on the beach for a snack and on to play on the swings when you’re once again ready for human contact.
 Myself and my friend Franzy got royally lost in the jungle while trying to make our way to Red Frog and had to be rescued by some local children, but that’s another story.

-Carenero Beaches (Isla Carenero): You know you’re at Carenero when you see the pretty yellow houses on the water (Hotel Faro el Colibri).
+Carenero Beaches (Isla Carenero): You know you’re at Carenero when you see the pretty yellow houses on the water (Hotel Faro del Colibri).
 Many will argue that Isla Carenero is more picturesque than the main island of Isla Colon as it “looks more like paradise”.
 Be prepared to make friends with all the fiddler crabs traipsing along merrily.
 Carenero is certainly quieter than Isla Colon.
 With the exception of Aqua Lounge, there isn’t too much going on here.
-Long stretches of white sand beach are all yours for the taking.
+Long stretches of white sand beach and jungle are all yours for the taking.
 All yours.